PTF-17, PTF’s in general and Coastal River Division 21 Ops:

 Offensive PTF operations against Viet Cong and North Vietnamese Army strongholds in coastal South Vietnam were also the targets of DEWEY RIFLE and BIFROST/DODGE MARK missions crewed by US Navy personnel along with Vietnamese crew members.
 See References (7), (8) and (18) primarily.
 Note that the PTF’s were not used in riverine warfare like the smaller PBR’s PCF’s, ATC’s and similar small craft of the Brown Water Navy down south in the Mekong Delta.
 The PTF was not suited for operations in confined canals, rivers and the like – they were too big and too deep draft for those environments and their long range would not be advantageous there.
 Also, the big diesels could not operate a low speeds for very long – more on that later.
 They carried a big offensive punch but their best defense when needed was open water speed.
 Photo Below: Curt Froyen

 To put some of this document into post-war context, I was a Plank Owner in Coastal River Division 21, having joined in the winter of 1972-1973 while the boats were still in post-deployment overhaul.
 This was certainly NOT Vietnam but the boat crews and supporting staff were almost all recently back from Vietnam deployments – except me, “the new guy”.
 As a “Boot Ensign” I was initially assigned to CRD-21 Staff as Weapons Officer and Electronic Materiel Officer.
 I subsequently also served as Executive Officer of PTF-18 and then “fleeted-up” as Officer in Charge of PTF-17 (seen above), a distinct honor, challenge and responsibility for a young Ensign.
+And fortunate to have landed THE best job in the Navy!!
 Our great crew trained me and kept me out of trouble – in the finest Navy tradition.

-Having enlisted in the Navy in 1971, I graduated from Boot Camp at Great Lakes, completed Class “A” School (Communications Technician) in Pensacola, Officer Candidate School at Newport RI and then to the Naval Training Center, back at Great Lakes.
+After enlisting in the Navy in May, 1971 as a Seaman Recruit, I graduated from Boot Camp at Great Lakes, completed Class “A” School (Communications Technician) in Pensacola, Officer Candidate School at Newport RI and then to the Naval Training Center, back at Great Lakes.
 (I had requested “small combatants” on my assignments Dream Sheet).
 After completing my active duty time with CRD-21 in 8/75, I served on CRD-21 staff as a drilling reservist for an additional year in the billet of Assistant Ops Officer while maintaining my former collateral duties as Weapons Officer and Electronic Materiel Officer.

 The PTF: The first 80 foot, wood-hulled Nasty Class PTF boats were built in Norway, based upon their Tjeld Class Motor Torpedo Boats.
 The Norwegians learned from WWII PT boat experiences and built upon them – unfortunately we did not.
 We gave up on this type of vessel after WWII when most surviving Pacific boats were burned on the beach at Samar in the Philippines.
 They Were Expendable….The next time it would be a “push button war”.